swapnilshinde48/SentimentalAnalysis/README.md

 # SentimentalAnalysis

-the console application will generate sentimate and UI solution is used to show result on dashboard the below code is only for study purpose.
+Tthe console application will generate sentimate analysis and UI solution is used to show result on dashboard and the below code is only for study purpose.